radwaahmed2132000/Unet-Model/README.md

-#  U-net Model
+#  U-Net Model
-Unet model is used as segmentation technique , our model is little bit different about normal architecture
+U-Net model is used as segmentation technique, our model is little bit different about normal architecture
 >This serves as the assignment for the SatelliteImagery course taught to senior students in CUFE for 2023.

 ## Technologies 📚